satinstitch/teensummeradventure/Adventures.md

 ##Challenges should then be sorted into their category below

+Suggest that we should try to add some animal and environmental adventures

 Some people are not good in writing but could at representing things in different and new innovative ways